mariummou/HEC_GB_MCMD_MACE_scripts/README.md

 ## Scope of this repository

 This repository provides scripts and documentation for:
+Generation of composition-specific Σ5(210) HEC grain-boundary structures from a provided `initial.xyz` template.
 MC–MD atom-swap sampling of high-entropy carbide grain-boundary structures.
 Distance-resolved grain-boundary metal-sublattice composition analysis.
 Identification of dominant GB-enriched species.